Best CPUs for Gaming: April 2021by Dr. Ian Cutress on April 19, 2021 1:40 PM EST

 Intel Core i7-10700KF (8C, $298)

 Around the $300 price point, we’re at that crest the price offers either an expensive six core, or a cheaper eight core offering.
-The two main parts here current on sale are the Zen 2 based Ryzen 7 3700X, an eight core at $330, or the Comet Lake-based Core i7-10700KF, also an 8 core processor, at $298.
-I’ve also added a pair of upcoming six core processors as suggestions for variety.
+The two main parts here current on sale are the Zen 2 based Ryzen 7 3700X, an eight core at $320, or the Comet Lake-based Core i7-10700KF, also an 8 core processor, at $298.
+Another option is the Core i5-11600K, with Rocket Lake, which is actually cheaper this month at $265.

 The $200 CPUs